Everything You Need to Know — And MORE!

 >> ORDER ONLINE NOW

 How Do I Make a Wreath?

 Anyone can make a wreath!
-Come during your classroom’s Wreath Night to learn from your peers.
+Come during your classroom’s Wreath Night to learn from your peers or weekday mornings after drop off and on Saturdays when there will be other wreath-makers in the workshop.
 There will be instructions in the workshop for do-it-yourselfers or for those who need a refresher.
-Come by the wreath cage on Saturdays (& some mornings after drop off) when there will be other wreath-makers in the workshop who are happy to help you learn.
+You need not sell every wreath you make; we always need wreaths for pre-orders and for Farmers Markets on Sundays.

 The shop is always open, but the overhead lights will only be available when there is a custodian on the premises.
-We encourage people to make wreaths on their own time during the day, evenings or weekends – come with a friend, or just enjoy some quiet time!
-The only reserved times are for class wreath nights.
+The only reserved times are for class wreath nights (see below).
 If the workshop cage is locked, ask at the front office or text the number on the cage door for the combination.
-For the safety of our students, the wreath workshop needs to remain locked, please be sure to lock up when you leave.
+Be sure to lock up when you leave.